cvat-ai/cvat/site/README.md

 Instead of a "hugo server" command, you can use the "hugo" command that generates the site into a "public" folder.

-To build or update your site’s CSS resources, you also need [PostCSS](https://postcss.org/) to create the final assets.
+To build or update your site’s CSS resources you will need [PostCSS](https://postcss.org/) to create final assets.
-If you need to install it, you must have a recent version of [NodeJS](https://nodejs.org/en/) installed on your machine so you can use npm, the Node package manager.
+To install it you must have a recent version of [NodeJS](https://nodejs.org/en/) installed on your machine, so you can use npm, the Node package manager.
 By default npm installs tools under the directory where you run [npm install](https://docs.npmjs.com/cli/v6/commands/npm-install#description):

     cd <your local directory>/cvat/site/